maksimKorzh/tapelang/README.md

 # Disclaimer
 I don't claim myself to be the inventor of something new for the ideas descibed above has been implemented many times before.
-There are some "languaes" on esolangs.org with somewhat similar functionality.So I'm doing this just because I like the idea behind brainfuck, especially it's extreme minimalism, and simply want slightly extend them on my own.
+There are some "languaes" on esolangs.org with somewhat similar functionality.
+So I'm doing this just because I like the idea behind brainfuck, especially it's extreme minimalism, and simply want slightly extend them on my own.

 # Command set